6 to 22 April 2016 with Val Hearder

 Accommodations are carefully chosen to enhance your experience of South Africa including 3 and 4 star hotels, thatched mountain lodges, chalets in Africa's oldest wildlife preserve, and of course, fabulous South African food will sustain us throughout.

 Tour leaders are myself, Val Hearder, and my husband, Veryan Haysom, both born in South Africa.
-We are also accompanied by a South African Tour Guide.
+We are also accompanied by Jean Moore a seasoned South African Tour Guide.

 Tour Operator, is Odette Tolksdorf, who lives in Durban and is a noted textile artist.
 Odette and I have worked closely for 6 years designing cultural tours.